When was the last time you ran a competitive analysis for your brand? And most importantly, do you know how to do one efficiently?

 Then, take a look at the quantity of these items.
 Do they have several hundred blog posts or a small handful?
 Are there five white papers and just one ebook?

 Next, determine the frequency of these content assets.
 Are they publishing something new each week or once a month?
 How often does a new ebook or case study come out?

 From there, you should move on to evaluating the quality of their content.
-After all, if the quality is lacking, it won't matter how often they post since their target audience won't find much value there.
+After all, if the quality is lacking, it won't matter how often they post since their target audience won't find much value in it.

 Choose a small handful of samples to review instead of tackling every single piece to make the process more manageable.